B

 $45M

-Bad Bunny nearly doubled J Balvin's net worth in half the time, proving that Spanish-language dominance beats global streaming when it comes to actual wealth building.
+Bad Bunny nearly doubled J Balvin's net worth in half the time, proving that streaming billions don't automatically translate to billionaire status.

 Bad Bunny's Revenue